 I like to make it a habit of making everything about me and/or Olympic weightlifting, so let us just pretend for a second that the thruster is a clean and jerk and talk about some points of performance for it.

-When doing a ton of thrusters in a workout, efficiency of movement will be imperative if we hope to maintain a steady tempo.
-In my opinion, efficiency of our movement will come down to these three things: stability through our feet, proper rack positioning and bar path.
+When doing a ton of thrusters in a workout, the efficiency of movement will be imperative if we hope to maintain a steady tempo.
+In my opinion, the efficiency of our movement will come down to these three things: stability through our feet, proper rack positioning, and bar path.

 Stability Through the Feet

 Your feet are your base.
 They set the stage for the whole rest of the movement, so don’t take foot placement and weight distribution lightly.
 Wherever your feet are in your back squat and front squat movements are where your feet should be placed in your thruster.
 This is where you’re strongest and this is where your body likes to squat from.

 Because the weight is placed in front of you, maintaining balance through the whole foot (maybe even more slightly back towards the back of the foot) will be key for ensuring that weight does not pull you forward onto your toes.
 When we get tired, being pulled forward happens quite easily.
 Feel your feet against the floor and make sure you’re not sitting too far forward or too far back.

 Proper Rack Positioning

 A proper rack position can be tricky for a thruster.
 Across the board, I tend to see two different kinds of thrusters.
 One, an athlete tries to mimic a clean and places the bar all the way back on the fingertips as they descend into their squat.
 While this is great for keeping the weight on their whole body as they squat, it does create some struggle as they try to fluidly transition into their press.
 This is because the bar continues to sit too far back on the fingers.
 If you’ve ever tried to press or jerk off your fingertips, it’s extremely awkward…for everyone involved.